-What does a Visual Effects Supervisor do?
+What is a Visual Effects Supervisor?

 A Visual Effects Supervisor (VFX Supervisor) is the senior creative and technical lead responsible for all digital effects in a film, television series, or commercial.
 From the first script breakdown through final delivery, the VFX Supervisor bridges the creative vision of the director with the technical execution of VFX houses, compositors, and on-set crews.